BirdeeHub/birdeeSystems/common/birdeevim/README.md

 ---

 It uses [`lze`](https://github.com/BirdeeHub/lze) for lazy loading, which has a very similar plugin spec to [`lz.n`](https://github.com/nvim-neorocks/lz.n).

-- Is it better than lz.n?
-No not really.

 - Is it faster?
 No its basically the same.